 Pharmaceutical Temperature Excursion: An integrated approach for managing the quality system should include temperature excursion management.
 The overall temperature excursion management can be laid down in the following steps:

-- Understanding temperature excursion: A temperature excursion as described by the World Health Organization (WHO) model guidelines is “an excursion event in which a Time Temperature-Sensitive Pharmaceutical Product (TTSPP) are exposed to temperatures outside the range(s) prescribed for storage and/or transport.
+- Understanding temperature excursion: A temperature excursion as described by the World Health Organization (WHO) model guidelines is “an excursion event in which a Time Temperature-Sensitive Pharmaceutical Product (TTSPP) is exposed to temperatures outside the ranges prescribed for storage and/or transport.
 Temperature ranges for storage and transport may be the same or different; they are determined by the product manufacturer, based on stability data”.
 EU Good Distribution Practices (GDP) states under section 9.2, “The required storage conditions for medicinal products should be maintained during transportation within the defined limits as described by the manufacturers or on the outer packaging”.
-Studies indicate that the exposure of product beyond specified environmental limits for a substantial time results in impurities and product quality degradation.
-Such compromise of products are not only undesired but also have can affect the efficacy of the pharmaceutical product and worse, result in an adverse reaction to the patient’s health.
+Studies indicate that exposure to products beyond specified environmental limits for a substantial time results in impurities and product quality degradation.
+Such compromises of products are not only undesired but also have can affect the efficacy of the pharmaceutical product and worse, result in an adverse reaction to the patient’s health.

 Temperature excursions in a manufacturing area are caused due to the following reasons (not limited to):

-- An inadequate number of air handling units (AHUs) installed to maintain the desired temperature conditions inside the manufacturing shop floor.
+- An inadequate number of air handling units (AHU) were installed to maintain the desired temperature conditions inside the manufacturing shop floor.

-- Leakage or rupture from air duct, resulting in an insufficient cooling effect.
+- Leakage or rupture from the air duct, resulting in an insufficient cooling effect.

-- Power failure making the AHU operation defunct.
+- Power failure makes the AHU operation defunct.